Maverick7728/Stock-Market-Chatbot/README.md

 ## Note

-This application is for informational purposes only and does not constitute financial advice.
+This application is meant for informational purposes only and does not constitute financial advice.
 Financial decisions should be made after consulting qualified professionals.